 2019/2020 CVSan Scholarship Winners:

-CVSan is pleased to announce the winners of the FY 2018/19 CVSan Environmental Leader in Waste Reduction Scholarship: Alayna Chinn and Chelsea Chan!
+CVSan is pleased to announce the winners of the FY 2019/20 CVSan Environmental Leader in Waste Reduction Scholarship: Ciara Bolt and Grace Boyd!

-Chan demonstrated her environmental leadership by serving as Co-President of the Smart Environment Club at Castro Valley High School, participating in educating students about recycling, organics, and reducing waste, as well as organizing recycling and organics containers around campus and coordinating Earth Day Clean-up efforts for the CVHS Garden.
-Chan’s scholarship essay described what environmental stewardship means to her:
+Ciara Bolt demonstrated her environmental leadership by serving as President of the Smart Environment Club at Castro Valley High School (CVHS), where she participated in student education about recycling, organics, and reducing waste, and organized recycling and organics containers around campus.
+Bolt was also an Intern with Factory Farming Awareness Coalition, where she completed over 60 hours of service during the Summer of 2019 and received certification by giving presentations on the environmental impacts of farming.
+Bolt’s scholarship essay described what environmental stewardship means to her:

 The Document Center provides easy access to public documents.
 Click on one of the categories below to see related documents or use the search function.